katekaho/project-guppi/test/readme.txt

-run tests by going into parent directory:
-/project-guppi/
-and running:
-python3 -m unittest discover -v or for just one module: python3 -m unittest test.test_module or for just one method:
+run entire test suite by going into project directory: project-guppi/ and running: python3 -m unittest test.runner or for just one module: python3 -m unittest test.test_module or for just one method: